 - Ph.D., 1997, University of Montana, Organismal Biology and Ecology

 - B.S., 1988, Iowa State University, General Biology with minor in Animal Ecology

-My general research interests are in ecology, evolution, population genetics, and conservation biology (CV).
-The primary focus of my research is the application of genetics to the conservation of natural populations and communities.
-I work at the Flathead Lake Biological Station and at the Montana Conservation Genetics Laboratory at the University of Montana (UM).
-I spend part of many years at the Center for Investigation of Biodiversity and Genetic Resources at the University of Porto in Portugal (CIBIO-UP).
+My general research interests are in ecology, population genetics, and conservation biology (CV).
+The primary focus of my research is the application of genetics to the conservation of natural populations.
+I work at the Flathead Lake Biological Station and with the Montana Conservation Genetics Laboratory at the University of Montana (UM) with my colleague, Fred Allendorf.
 My research applies the principles and tools of population genetics to fish, wildlife, and a variety of other species.
 I have established exchange programs and collaborations between UM and the University of Porto in Portugal (CIBIO-UP) with my colleague Albano Beja-Pereira.
 I have collaborations in conservation genetics with Mike Schwartz and others at the Rocky Mountain Research Station.
-Many of these projects use molecular genetic markers and novel data analysis approaches to understand and monitor patterns of genetic variation and phylogenetic relationships in natural and unnatural populations.
-To see information on some of our research projects, click here.
+Many of our projects use molecular genetic markers and novel data analysis approaches to understand and monitor patterns of genetic variation and connectivity within fish and wildlife populations.
+To see information on my research projects, click here.

 - Allendorf, F.W. and G. Luikart.
 2007.
 Conservation and the Genetics of Populations.
 Blackwell.
 Pp. 642.
 [2nd Edition available in late 2012] Available at Amazon.com